DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "...Human, I say thee are pretty good."

-In response to Fairin, elven shrine maiden Reiren responded with belligerent expression.
+In response to Farin, elven shrine maiden Reiren responded with belligerent expression.

 "Isn't it a fine idea, I shall accompany thee.
 We'll sneak into the angel palace and I'll guide thee to their prisons.